 - 9.1 Every student of the M.Sc. course is required to be present and register at the commencement of each semester on the day fixed for and notified in the Academic Calendar.
-Registration of the students for First (Autumn) Semester will be centrally organized by the Academic Section of the Institute. - 9.2 A student who does not register on the day announced for the purpose may be permitted, in consideration of any compelling reason, late registration within the next three working days on payment of a prevalent additional late fee as prescribed by the Institute.
-Late registration beyond three days may be permitted by the Dean (Academic Affairs) if the justification provided by the student is found satisfactory. - 9.3 From second semester onwards, only those students who meet the following conditions will be permitted to register: - (a) Cleared all Institute and Hostel dues of the previous semesters, - (b) Paid all required prescribed fees for the current semester, and - (c) Not been debarred from registering for a specified period on disciplinary or any other ground. - 9.4 Students who have failed to clear $\frac{2}{3^{rd}}$ of the registered credits in the first year, would have to discontinue the programme or they have to repeat the first year. - 9.5 A student who has been debarred from appearing at an examination either (i) as per recommendation of the subject teacher for unsatisfactory attendance or (ii) by the Institute as a measure of disciplinary action or (iii) for adopting malpractice at an examination, and consequently awarded a grade 'X', may re-register for the subject(s) after the term of the debarment expires, provided that other provisions of this regulations do not prevent him/her. - 9.6 With the concurrence of the Faculty Adviser a student may be allowed to change his/her registration of subjects within one week from the day of registration. - 9.7 If eligible (vide Section 8) a student may be allowed to register in additional subjects, with the concurrence of the Faculty Adviser, within one week from the day of registration.
+Registration of the students for First (Autumn) Semester will be centrally organized by the Academic Section of the Institute. - 9.2 A student who does not register on the day announced for the purpose may be permitted, in consideration of any compelling reason like serious illness of himself/ herself or a calamity in the family, late registration within the next three working days on payment of a prevalent additional late fee as prescribed by the Institute.
+Late registration beyond three days may be permitted by the Dean (Academic Affairs) if the justification provided by the student is found satisfactory. - 9.3 From second semester onwards, only those students who meet the following conditions will be permitted to register: - (a) Not been debarred from registering for a specified period on disciplinary or any other ground. - (b) Cleared all Institute and Hostel dues of the previous semesters. - (c) Paid all required prescribed fees for the current semester. - 9.4 Students who have failed to clear 2/3rd of the registered credits in the first year, would have to discontinue the programme or they have to repeat the first year. - 9.5 A student who has been debarred from appearing at an examination either (i) as per recommendation of the subject teacher for unsatisfactory attendance or (ii) by the Institute as a measure of disciplinary action or (iii) for adopting malpractice at an examination, and consequently awarded a grade 'X', may re-register for the subject(s) after the term of the debarment expires, provided that other provisions of this regulations do not prevent him/her. - 9.6 With the concurrence of the Faculty Adviser a student may be allowed to change his/her registration of subjects within one week from the day of registration. - 9.7 If eligible (vide Section 8) a student may be allowed to register in additional subjects, with the concurrence of the Faculty Adviser, within one week from the day of registration.